-Subject Leader: Mrs O. Field (o.field@cncs.co.uk)
+Subject Leaders: Mrs O. Field (o.field@cncs.co.uk) & Mrs F. Brunner (f.brunner@cncs.co.uk)

 The study of geography helps make sense of the beautiful, complex and dynamic world, and prepares you for roles as global citizens in the 21st century.
 Geography stimulates an interest in and a sense of wonder about places.
 It explains how places and landscapes are formed, how people and the environment interact and how a diverse range of economies and societies are interconnected.